-CPR requirements vary, depending on the program of study.
-To check if you are required to be CPR certified, refer to your program requirements and deadlines.
+CPR is an annual requirement and can vary, depending on your program of study.
+Please refer to your program requirements and deadlines.

-We recommend that you sign up with one of the following national organizations: the Canadian Red Cross, St. John Ambulance, the Lifesaving Society or the Canadian Ski Patrol, all of which follow the same CPR guidelines.
+- Any of the following national organizations: Canadian Red Cross, St. John Ambulance, Lifesaving Society or Canadian Ski Patrol all of which follow the same CPR guidelines.
 Check their websites for a location near you.

-A CPR-HCP (Health Care Provider) certification course offered by any other organization is acceptable as long as it covers all of the following: skills and theory for adults, children and infants, including two rescuers, one rescuer and AED.
+PLEASE NOTE: CPR-HCP certification course must cover all of the following: skills and theory for adults, children and infants, including one and two rescuers, bag-valve mask (BVM) and automated external defibrillator (AED).
 If your certification does not cover all these topics, it is not valid.

-If you need to complete a CPR-HCP (Health Care Provider) AND first aid course, please refer to the list of WSIB-approved providers.
+If you need to complete an annual CPR-HCP/BLS AND Standard First Aid course (valid 3 years), please refer to the list of WSIB-approved providers.

 Return to the main CPRM page.